simonhw/gardening-services/README.md

 [Favicon.io](https://favicon.io/) - To source the favicon used.

+[Free Logo Design](https://freelogodesign.org) - To create a mock logo for the business.

 [Git](https://git-scm.com/) - For version control.

 [GitHub](https://github.com/) - To save and store files online.